 I primarily concentrate on intellectual property issues but also handle various other kinds of law such as general litigation and environmental regulation.
-I am recognized nationally as an advocate of the right to take photographs in public places and have appeared in media such as National Public Radio’s Morning Edition, Popular Photography, Shutterbug, and Wired.
+I have an recognized nationally as an advocate of the right to take photographs in public places and have appeared in media such as National Public Radio’s Morning Edition, Popular Photography, Shutterbug, and Wired.

 I am admitted to practice in the courts of Oregon, U.S. District Court for the District of Oregon, the U.S. Court of Claims, the U.S. Court of Appeals for the Second, Ninth and Federal Circuits.
 I am also registered to practice before the U.S. Patent and Trademark Office.
-In addition to my licenses to practice law, I am a Registered Civil Engineer in the State of California.
+In addition to my licenses to practice law, I am also a Registered Civil Engineer in the State of California.